Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Consistency & insurance purposes

-Prevalence: 0.1-0.2% of all children with speech sound disorder
+Prevalence: 0.1-0.2% of all children with a speech sound disorder

-The causes of childhood apraxia of speech are not well understood
+The causes of childhood apraxia of speech are possibly genetic but not well understood

 MRI scans have not been successful in identifying brain damage/differences in children with childhood apraxia of speech.